The Ultimate Guide to Tapestry Crochet – With Step-by-Step Photos

 Step-by-Step Guide to Flat Tapestry Crochet

-In this step-by-step tutorial, I will show you how to crochet a simple pattern working tapestry crochet in rows using regular single crochet.
+However, in this step-by-step tutorial, I will show you how to crochet a simple pattern working tapestry crochet in rows using regular single crochet.

 For this tutorial, we can follow the color chart below.